tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 + The **data**.
 A recipe is associated with the data set used to create the model.
 This will typically be the _training_ set, so `data = train_data` here.
 Naming a data set doesn't actually change the data itself; it is only used to catalog the names of the variables and their types, like factors, integers, dates, etc.

-Now let's add [roles](https://tidymodels.github.io/recipes/reference/roles.html) to this recipe.
+Now we can add [roles](https://tidymodels.github.io/recipes/reference/roles.html) to this recipe.
 We can use the [`update_role()` function](https://tidymodels.github.io/recipes/reference/roles.html) to let recipes know that `flight` and `time_hour` are variables with a custom role that we called `"ID"` (a role can have any character value).
 Whereas our formula included all variables in the training set other than `arr_delay` as predictors, this tells the recipe to keep these two variables but not use them as either outcomes or predictors.

 ```r